gruntjs/grunt-contrib-clean/README.md

 ## Clean task
 _Run this task with the `grunt clean` command._

+Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 *Due to the destructive nature of this task, always be cautious of the paths you clean.*
 ### Options

 #### force